shiyuchen6688/free2meet/README.md

 	- Incorporate Google Maps API to let users easily add a location to their events.
 - Stretch requirements
 	- A smarter recommender system that coule automatically generate best times and location for meetup based on existing user inputs.
-	- A timezone adjusting system that could adjuest availability based on different timezone (useful for remote meetings).
-	- A chat system such that user could create different spaces (i.e. workspace, gamespace, etc.) with different group members and different visibility (i.e. public/invitation only).
-Users could explore and join public spaces.
+	- A chat system such that user could create different spaces (i.e. workspace, gamespace, etc.) with different group members.
+Users can edit space name and space profile picture.
+Users can send text and files in the space they created.
+Images, videos and links files can be previewed and downloaded; other formats of files can be downloaded.
+Users can also react to the messages in the space with emojis and quote-reply messages.
+Users can search for messages in the space.
+Operators kick users out of the space, promote members to operators, demote other operators to members, mute certain users, freeze/unfreeze the space so that only operators can send messages.
+Operators and members can invite users to join the space, and they can leave the space if they want.
+Message senders can also delete and edit their own messages.
 	- Implement use of JSON web token to securely send user data between the website and the server.

 ## Project Tasks